- Language: en

 In addition to a database backend, you’ll need to make sure your Python database bindings are installed.

-- If you’re using PostgreSQL, you’ll need the psycopg2 package.
+- If you’re using PostgreSQL, you’ll need the psycopg or psycopg2 package.
 Refer to the PostgreSQL notes for further details.

 - If you’re using SQLite you might want to read the SQLite backend notes.